yureek/S-HealthStack.github.io/pages/developer-guide/study-management/dev-manage-members.md

 ---
 title: Managing Members
 sidebar: doc_sidebar
-permalink: manage-members.html
+permalink: dev_manage-members.html
 toc: false
 ---

-Members are the people who are conducting the study.
+Members are the users who conduct the study and membership status is maintained at the study level

 # Full-Stack Implementations

-Your team consists of as many members as is pertinent for you.
-Thus, the health stack puts no restrictions on the number of members working on studies in your organization.
-Each study can have any number of the members participate in conducting the study.
-And, member management happens at the study level.
+Samsung Health Stack puts no restrictions on the number of members under an organization, or the number of members working on a study.

 ## Web Portal